JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Wrap multi-step DB mutation flows that also touch S3 in explicit DB transactions plus operation logging so partial failures can be diagnosed and repaired without guessing which side won.
 - Add basic production observability for the remaining hot paths: `/api/db` latency by schema, thumbnail cache hit rate, thumbnail generation time, and modal full-image transfer size.
 - Add a post-deploy smoke checklist or script that verifies active auth mode, active DB search path, `/api/db` schema endpoints, and one no-op admin-authenticated mutation path before declaring the deploy healthy.
+- Keep the frontend on canonical image keys from `gallery_v2.images` whenever available; the older `image_count` plus naming-convention fallback is only a compatibility bridge and should not remain the long-term source of truth for S3-backed edits.

 ## Gallery V2 Tables